taurushq-io/TERC-20/README.md

 ## TERC-20

-[TOC]
+This project contains two basic ERC-20 tokens:

+- `TERC20Standalone` for an immutable deployment, without proxy
+- `TERC20Upgradeable` for an upgradeable deployment, with a compatible proxy (Transparent or Beacon)

+## Common characteristics

-This smart contract implements a basic ERC-20 token with the following characteristics:
+These ERC-20 tokens have the following characteristics:

 **Mint**